|

 will be amazed at some of the hidden stuff I forget to mention.

-Once you have QERadiant as you think is the best it can be what will you do
+Once you have QERadiant as you think is the

 next, I've read that you've visited a few other game companies with